 Second, QAT is required to evaluate major information resources projects to determine: if the projects are operating on time and within budget (Texas Government Code, Section 2054.1181(d)); and whether the final results of the projects meet expected outcomes and outputs (Texas General Appropriations Act, Article IX, Section 9.02(i), enacted by the 85th Legislature (2017)).

-Third, QAT is required to report on the status of projects in the state's major information resources project portfolio to state leadership (Texas Government Code, Section 2054.1183; Texas General Appropriations Act, Article IX, Section 9.02(f), enacted by the 85th Legislature (2017)).
+Third, QAT is required to report on the status of projects in the state's major information resources project portfolio to state leadership (Texas Government Code, Section 2054.1183).